 Some lab sections are "buffer labs."
-"Buffer labs." are a several day period in which no new labs begin.
-During buffer lab sections, you may get checked off for only one lab that occurred during that lab module.
+"Buffer weeks" occur during several-day periods in which no new labs begin, and makeup labs are offered on a limited schedule.
+During buffer lab weeks, you may get checked off for only one lab that occurred during that lab module.
 No other labs can be checked off.
-You may attend any buffer lab held during a buffer week.
-The schedule for each buffer week will be different, more details on buffer lab sections will be announced on Piazza for every module.
+You may sign up to attend any buffer lab held during a buffer week, and each buffer week's schedule will be different.
+More details on buffer lab sections and signups will be announced on Piazza for every module.